Zephinax/react-picture-selector/README.md

    ```bash
    npm install axios react-icons
    ```
-3. Copy the `PictureSelector` component and its associated files (e.g., `types.ts`, `useImagePreview.ts`, `errorHandler.ts`) into your project.
-4. Import and use the component in your React application.
+3. Import and use the component in your React application.

 ## Usage